stevenj/CIPs/CIP-0062/README.md

 must request the user's consent in an informative way for each and every API call in order to maintain security.

-The API chosen here is for the mini mum API necessary for dApp <-> Wallet interactions without convenience functions that don't strictly need the wallet's state to work.
+The API chosen here is the minimum API necessary for dApp, wallet interactions without convenience functions that don't strictly need the wallet's state to work.